irvang/l-systems-for-audiovisual-composition/README.md

 Working on a cleaner version.
 This one does the job in the meantime.
 Will take time to refactor.

-See: http://irvingangulo.com/single_projects/lsystemsforaudiovisualcomposition.html for short description of the project.
+See http://irvingangulo.com/single_projects/lsystemsforaudiovisualcomposition.html for short description of the project.

 Mac examples can be downloaded on this link: http://irvingangulo.com/assets/l-systems/lsystems_for_audiovisual_composition_examples.zip